Logiqx/covid-stats/docs/nims-population/README.md

   - Since 12 April 2022, vaccination statistics have been based on the current age
 - Limited dates for ONS population estimates.
 Two datasets from 2021 are available but nothing for 2022, yet:
   - Census on 21 March 2021
-  - Mid-year estimate ofor30 June 2021
+  - Mid-year estimate for 30 June 2021

 I'd considered attempting to process the following dates but they all have their own issues: